avila/mat2tex/README.md

 Another option would be create multiple sub-tables in separated files and merge them back together in the LaTeX project via multiple `\input{}`.

+# Syntax and options

+- `matrix(name)` Matrix to be exported into tex (Required).

+- `replace` Replaces existing filename (or writes a new, if inexistent).

+- `append` Appends table to existing filename.

+- `notiming` Do not include date and time of table creation, which is included by default.

+- `comment(str)` Include additional comment that might be helpful to indentify the origin of table body.

+- `format(str)` Format of each column of matrix (Default: "%12.0g").
+If only one included it is applied to all columns, otherwise it is applied in a 1 by 1 manner.
+See help format for more information on formating options.
+If less format arguments are passed than number of columns of matrix, I believe stata is crazy enough to cycle through the rest of the columns matrix with last format given by the user ¯\_(ツ)_/¯.  mat2tex won't check mathing lengths in formating arguments and matrix columns.
+The format options is not applied to the rownames (first column)

+- `rownames(str asis)` Accepts quoted strings separated blank spaces.
+No comma between names!.
+It can be usefull to circunvent 32 chars maximum string lenght of stata's matrix rownames.
+Make sure to match the number of rows of the matrix.
+Presently, colnames are not used here and should be directly adapted in LaTeX's table headers.

+- `grouptitle(str asis)` When appending sub-tables it might be useful.
+Strings must be quietly Do not print output onto results window.